Corben78/hover-drive/README.md

 # Hover Drive
 A quick and dirty example "game" created for the November 2014 TasLUG (Tasmanian Linux User Group) talk on creating a simple game from scratch using SDL2 and OpenGL.

-Copyight Josh "Cheeseness" Bush 2014
+Copyright Josh "Cheeseness" Bush 2014

 ## Instructions